chriseng/arlo-watch/README.md

 1. `download.py` — authenticates to Arlo, fetches the library for the target camera, downloads any clips not already on disk.
 2. `analyze.py` — for each `.mp4` without a matching `.json`, uploads the clip to Gemini, waits for analysis, and writes a JSON summary file alongside it.
+3. `generate_gallery.py` — reads the clip summaries and screenshots and builds the static gallery in `html/`.
-3. `run.sh` — runs both scripts in sequence; invoke this from cron.
+4. `run.sh` — runs the full download, cleanup, analysis, and gallery-generation sequence; invoke this from cron.

 Clips accumulate in `html/clips/`.
 Each clip gets a companion JSON file, e.g.: